Netherlands

 Flexible Workers (Increased Security) Act

 Impact date: 1 January 2027 (expected at this time).
-The Flexible Workers (Increased Security) Act was submitted to the House of Representatives on 19 May 2025.
+The Flexible Workers (Increased Security) Act was adopted by the House of Representatives on 12 May 2026.
+The Act is now submitted to the Dutch Senate.
 Once in force, this Act will largely replace on-call contracts with “bandwidth contracts”, which are a new type of contract for a fixed or indefinite term, stating a minimum number of hours with a maximum of 130% of the minimum agreed working hours, for which employees will be scheduled and paid.
 There will be no obligation for employees to work outside the agreed working hours.
 An on-call contract will only be permitted for students, and for temporary agency workers only during the first 52 weeks.

-The Act also proposes that the break between consecutive contracts that resets the maximum chain of fixed term employment agreements will be increased from six months to five years.
-This means that the last employment contract in the chain of contracts will be deemed an indefinite term contract if the aggregate duration is longer than three years, with breaks between contracts of five years or less included.
+The Act also proposes that the break between consecutive contracts that resets the maximum chain of fixed term employment agreements will be increased from six months to three years.
+This means that the last employment contract in the chain of contracts will be deemed an indefinite term contract if the aggregate duration is longer than three years, with breaks between contracts of three years or less included, or more than three fixed-term employment agreements have been entered into with breaks of no more than 36 months between them.

 In addition, the proposal introduces important changes with regard to the employment conditions of temporary agency workers.
 The current starting point remains that agency workers are entitled to the same employment conditions, including salary and allowances, as employees in equal or equivalent positions employed directly by the hirer.
 Under the current framework, deviation by collective agreement is possible and has resulted in the so-called “hirer’s remuneration” system applying in practice.